Experiencing Our Feelings - Counselling London

 Emotional Responsibility, Competence Rather than taking emotional responsibility for others, being emotionally dependent and losing who we are or basing our worth externally, we may want to base our own self-worth internally.
 When we recognise that our feelings - especially our wounded feelings, e.g. irritation, anger, anxiety, depression, shame, envy and jealousy come from our own thoughts, beliefs (or behaviour), rather than from others or from circumstances, we can compassionately embrace them, nurturing painful, life feelings, learn to take emotional responsibility for ourself.
 Understanding and accepting that it is us who create most of our feelings - rather than our feelings coming from outside of ourself (see also The Way We Think Creates Our Feelings), we can move away from being emotionally dependent towards taking charge of our emotional life and attitudes in less ingrained ways.
 Being emotionally competent may include being aware of what's being triggered in us, responding to situations, being in the moment, not taking things so personally.

 Taking Charge Of Our Emotional Security, Our Or Others Dramas - Emotional Control Emotionally hijacked, sometimes it can be as if our emotions are bouncing all over the place (especially if we are highly sensitive - HSP or experiencing ADHD) and for some this may relate to needing stimulus, overstimulating ourselves as if we are addicted to drama as a displacement - away from what we really need to address.
 (We may also create dramas in self-sabotaging ways.)
 Feeling overwhelmed by feelings, emotionally insecure, sensitive, hyper-emotional or shy at times, empty, rejected, alone, lonely or helpless can be difficult to articulate (which may point to our relationship style), as can having a sense of missing out on things.
 Feeling unable to control things can be frustrating and can lead to feeling depressed.
 Maybe addicted to busyness, we may also turn to other unhelpful distractions, habits or addictions.
 Yet our feelings & emotions don't quite go away, as what we tend to ignore comes back to us.
 Journalling the connections between our emotions, thoughts, beliefs and body can support us.
 Some of us may feel as if we are numb or stagnating, or others may feel as if they are on an emotional roller-coaster, that all feelings have to be induced, from highs to lows & back again, which can be exhausting, especially if we get too high and too low, feeling pulled down by our emotions (or emotions, dramas of others).
 We may believe that our emotions have to be dramatic, melodramatic, that we can't manage them especially in our relationship (see also Drama Triangle of Victim, Rescuer, Persecutor), yet when we have more control of our emotions, are aware of our own script, narrative, story, we may be protecting our personal power.
 Being centred in our own ground - self intact, mastering our emotions (so we don't always have to overshare our feelings in stressful situations), having emotional stability, instead of being ruled by our emotions, may be important for us, so we are able to stay stable, riding through life's ups & downs.
 A challenge for some may be how to express and allow our feelings to flow freely, and for others - how to contain them, so they don't spill out or override what might be best for us (see also Healthy Boundaries & Resilience In Relationships).
 Some of our unwanted feelings may go back years & we have put them at the back of our mind.
 We may struggle to have compassion for our core pain, so it moves through us, rather than remain stuck.
 The therapy considers our judgement about our feelings, what they might be pointing to in our life, and explores how we can find our way through, and nurture these challenging or turbulent feelings (see also Moodiness, Emotional Mood Swings, Severe Mood Changes, Low Moods, Dark Moods).
-Counselling & psychotherapy also supports us, so we know we're OK at our core, are able to manage our self and not be so overwhelmed by waves of emotions (and we don't have to always share or vent them), taking responsibility for them without being limited or dominated by them, so we have emotional control, can sit with painful, unbearable feelings, suffering and love, mysteries of life.
+Counselling & psychotherapy also supports us, so we know we're OK at our core, are able to manage our self and not be so overwhelmed by waves of emotions (and we don't have to always share or vent them), taking responsibility for them without being limited or dominated by them, so we can mentalise, have emotional control, can sit with painful, unbearable feelings, suffering and love, mysteries of life.
 Our personal boundaries, resilience & self-control can support us in controlling our emotions, without repressing or denying them.
 (See also Internal Safety, Inner Security)

 Feelings are not facts.